Lexicon

 AORIGINAL

-The constraints that a system enforces, partitioned into hard invariants (violation triggers rejection — the transaction fails, the assertion is refused) and soft constraints (violation incurs cost but does not trigger rejection — the result is penalized, flagged, or degraded).
+Every system enforces constraints, but not all constraints are equal.
+Hard invariants trigger rejection — the transaction fails, the assertion is refused.
+Soft constraints incur cost but not rejection — the result is penalized, flagged, or degraded.
 The partition matters because real systems cannot enforce everything with equal rigidity.
 A hard invariant that should have been soft produces brittleness; a soft constraint that should have been hard produces corruption.
 The invariant set is the system's constitution: what it will not compromise on, what it will tolerate with consequences, and the boundary between the two.

 Isomorphism and Witness (A8)